-Part E: Declare Estimated Taxes for 2023
+Part E: Declare Estimated Taxes for 2024

-You will no longer will be declaring your estimated taxes on Form IR-21 and instead be declaring your estimated taxes for the next filing year on your IR-25 city tax return.
+Estimated taxes for the next filing year will now be declared on your IR-25 city tax return Page 4.
 See page 2 of these instructions for filing guidelines, payment information, and due dates.
+Payments must be made separately from your tax return, either on CRISP (crisp.columbus.gov) or by using the payment voucher IR-PV.

-Schedule Y - Business Allocation Formula
+Schedule Y - Schedule C Business Allocation Formula